Queen Isabella II

 Queen is printed on them and at the back they have gum to stick them with by

-one or more stamps according to its weight and drop it in a mail box.
-If the
+envelope one or more stamps according to its weight and drop it in a mail

-letter is less than an ounce in weight a stamp of 5-cuartos is affixed; from
+box.
+If the letter is less than an ounce in weight a stamp of 5-cuartos is

-half an ounce to less than one ounce, a stamp of 10-cuartos or two stamps of
+affixed; from half an ounce to less than one ounce, a stamp of 10-cuartos or

 anything but if the sender fails to affix the necessary stamps on the